enteocode/node-ttfautohint/README.md

 #### `version: string`

-Version of the TTFAutohint needed, which should follow Semantic Versioning.
+Version of the precompiled TTFAutohint.

 #### `force-compile: boolean`